soundpress/RulesOfNYC/docs/c03/index.rst

    (1) When repairs are done in the consumer's home, the repairer must give the consumer an estimate (in writing if the consumer wishes) and get his or her permission to proceed, before starting repairs.
 The estimate must include parts, labor and all other charges which the consumer will have to pay.

-   (2) The repairer must give the consumer a written final bill that itemizes all charges, in the manner prescribed in § 5-54(c)(2)(v), and discloses the legal name of the repairer in accordance with § 5-01 "Legal Name".
+   (2) The repairer must give the consumer a written final bill that itemizes all charges, in the manner prescribed in 6 RCNY § 5-54(c)(2)(v), and discloses the legal name of the repairer in accordance with 6 RCNY § 5-01 "Legal Name".
 In addition, the bill must legibly state the name of the person who actually did the repair.
 The bill may not exceed the estimate by more than 20 percent.

    (3) The repairer must give to the consumer all replaced parts, except the repairer may simply show and offer to the consumer parts in the following categories: